 The Carolina Hurricanes last made the playoffs in 2009, when they finished sixth in the Eastern Conference and made it to the conference finals with seven-game wins against New Jersey and Boston before being swept by Pittsburgh.
 That season opened on Oct.
 10, 2008, with a 6-4 home win against Florida.

-On that day• George W. Bush was still president, but Barack Obama and John McCain were locked in what appeared to be a tight election and the world was only days away from meeting “Joe the Plumber.”
+• George W. Bush was still president, but Barack Obama and John McCain were locked in what appeared to be a tight election and the world was only days away from meeting “Joe the Plumber.”
 In North Carolina, Kay Hagan was battling Elizabeth Dole for Dole’s Senate seat and Bev Perdue and Pat McCrory were in a race to take over for Mike Easley as governor.

 • Peter Laviolette was still coach of the Hurricanes and not yet the coach of the Philadelphia Flyers or Nashville Predators.